jishyk/FiendishlyCalm/README.md

 ## Challenges

 Some challenges that arose throughout the duration of the project happened to be quite a few.
 But nothing our team couldn't eventually overcome.
-Just to n

 ## Victories